JAForbes/blog/posts/refactoring-with-arrays.md

 }
 ```

-> If we weren't using `[]` here to indicate failure I honestly don't know how we could abstract the parsing away.
+> If we weren't using `[]` here to indicate failure, it would be difficult to abstract the failure generically.
 Inevitably we would litter try catches throughout the codebase.
-Not very readable I say.

 Think of `flatMap` as a map and a filter at the same time.
 Our list will be empty if the JSON couldn't be parsed, if it could, that's the result we get back.
-Because `safe` handles _any_ value for us, we can remove a lot of our prior checks and get the exact same functionality.
-This is the _right abstraction_.
+Because `safe` handles _any_ input value for us, we can remove a lot of our prior checks and get the exact same functionality.

 ```js
 const safe = f => x => {